ligato/vpp-agent/docker/dev_vpp_agent/README.md

 ./build.sh
 ```
 This will build dev_vpp_agent image with default parameters:
-- vnf-agent - latest commit number from the cloned repo,
+- vpp-agent - latest commit number from the cloned repo,
 - vpp - commit number specified in vpp submodule.

 To build specific commits (one or both), use `build.sh` with parameters:
-- `-a` or `--agent` to specify vnf-agent commit number,
+- `-a` or `--agent` to specify vpp-agent commit number,
 - `-v` or `--vpp` to specify vpp commit number.

 Example: